 If you were considering The Cromwell because of its location, smaller footprint, or nightlife-friendly atmosphere, Vanderpump Hotel is the property to evaluate going forward.

-What the Vanderpump Hotel Is Trying to Be
+What Vanderpump Hotel Is Designed to Be

 The Vanderpump Hotel appears to be positioning itself as a boutique, design-forward alternative to larger Strip resorts.